Prashant-Rana42/Organizr/README.md

 1. User inputs the path of the folder to be sorted.
 2. The application scans all files and detects their types.
-3. It creates subfolders based on file type(except for png, jpg, mp4, and pdf, they are moved to default system folders).
+3. It creates subfolders based on file type, if you have mapped a specific file to a path then it will not create folder for that file and move the file in the path provided by you.
 4. Each file is moved to its respective folder.
 5. In Auto Mode, the app runs silently in the background and keeps sorting new files in real-time.